Putrajaya Line: Phase 2

 By 23 December 2022, the construction works of MRT Putrajaya Line Phase 2 were completed and the operational readiness phase was in progress.
 Because the tests could take longer than usual to pass, the opening date of Phase 2 was expected in March 2023, delayed two months from the original January 2023 deadline.

-Phase 2 of the MRT Putrajaya Line was officially launched by Prime Minister Anwar Ibrahim at the Serdang Depot on 16 March 2023 at 3pm.
+Phase 2 of the MRT Putrajaya Line was officially launched by Prime Minister Anwar Ibrahim at the Serdang Depot on 16 March 2023.
 Free rides for the MRT Putrajaya Line were also announced effective from 16 March 2023 until 31 March 2023.

-The total cost of the project was ultimately put at RM56.93 billion.
+The total cost of the project was RM56.93 billion.

 Station designs

 Elevated station concepts

-All stations are fitted with platform screen doors (PSD), as seen here at Sri Damansara Sentral station.

 The proposed design for the elevated stations is based on the “Serambi” concept.
 This concept is focused on the inspiring interaction and communication at a foyer or entrance space of a house such as the entrance space at a traditional rumah kampung or rumah panjang.
 The design opted is a simple and timeless design, which is derived from various design concepts, including that of the Japanese zen concept.
 Other aspects include open space, natural lighting and ventilation, and natural visual effects via play of lighting and shadows.

 Compared to the Kajang Line's elevated station design, the columns have been pushed to the sides of the station, giving the stations an open and airy feel.

 Underground station concepts

 Each of the underground stations will carry its own individual theme, similar to that of the Kajang Line stations.
-The proposed designs range from preserving the rustic, reflecting tidal rhythm, promoting well-being, vibrancy, pulse of life, discovering culture, molding forms, inspired by nature to streamlined flow.
+The proposed designs range from preserving the rustic, reflecting tidal rhythm, promoting well-being, resonating heritage, vibrancy, pulse of life, discovering culture, molding forms, inspired by nature to streamlined flow.